These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe all associated symptoms because you assume the examiner will ask about everything

-Why: The examiner may not thoroughly probe every symptom category.
+The examiner may not thoroughly probe every symptom category.
 If a symptom is not documented on the DBQ, it does not exist for rating purposes.
 Unchecked boxes mean uncounted symptoms.

-Do this instead: Before the exam, prepare a written list of every associated symptom you experience (fatigue, sleep disturbance, stiffness, paresthesias, headache, depression, anxiety, IBS, Raynaud-like symptoms, muscle weakness, fibro fog).
+Instead: Before the exam, prepare a written list of every associated symptom you experience (fatigue, sleep disturbance, stiffness, paresthesias, headache, depression, anxiety, IBS, Raynaud-like symptoms, muscle weakness, fibro fog).
 Proactively mention each one.
 If the examiner does not address a symptom you experience, say: 'I also experience [symptom] - is that something you will document?'

 Impact: All rating levels; particularly 40% requires multiple associated symptoms